moses-palmer/pynput/docs/limitations.rst

    devices*.
 Note that this might require that you package your application, since otherwise the entire *Python* installation must be white listed.

+*  On versions after *Mojave*, you may also need to whitelist your terminal application if running your script from a terminal.

 Please note that this does not apply to monitoring of the mouse or trackpad.